brianspiering/quotes_from_me/README.md

 "Metrics are like swimsuits.
 They show some things, but they don't show everything."

+"Accuracy is the pie chart of performance metrics."

+"Time is linear.
+Analysis ideas are combinatorial."

 "Management: A Pie Eating Contest Where First Prize is More Pie"

 "In Silicion Valley, either you write code or write emails.
 Choose wisely."